 - Username (Leave blank when using Google SSO)

 - Enable (1 for Yes, 0 for No)

-- Temp Password (Leave blank when using LDAP / Google SSO)
+- Temp Password (Leave blank when using Google SSO)

 How to Import: To import, go to the ‘Core Data Import / Validation’ tool within the Administration Menu.
 You must add the “student_portal_accounts.txt” file to a .zip file before uploading via the interface.
 The filename of the .txt must match exactly ‘student_portal_accounts.txt’.
-See below for more information.
-If you are still unsure how to do this, please contact our help desk.
+To learn about a one time import, visit Student Portal - Import Usernames/Passwords.

 Automate: If you wish to automate importing this file, your district will need to create their own scripts or tools to pull the information from where the student_portal_accounts.txt data would be housed and pull it into the tab delimited file on the SFTP server on a nightly basis.
-From there, please contact the help desk to update your Automation Profile Configurations to include the student_portal_accounts.txt file, if you are unsure how to do so.
+To learn how to add a file to your automation, visit Adding a New Dataset to your Nightly Automation.

 To help get you started, you will likely need to contact your technology department to write a SQL query (or whichever database your Student Information System uses) and automate it nightly on your server/computer.
 Most clients use Windows Scheduler to schedule a task.
 You can find directions on how to set this up here: http://windows.microsoft.com/en-us/windows/schedule-task#1TC=windows-7.